rackerlabs/technical-blog/_posts/2015-10-05-rack-orchestration-support.md

 UpdatedTime		None
 ```

-If we're curios about the details of the resources deployed, we can use `resource list`:
+If we're curious about the details of the resources deployed, we can use `resource list`:

 ```
 $ rack orchestration resource list --stack-name RackTest